Steering Another loose-*** steering post

 All those inherent issues associated with lift spring kits are next to impossible to overcome.

-There are much better alternatives and options, however, like shaving off (not literally) protrusions from the undercarriage that includes clocking transfer case horizontal, a well designed skid plate, increasing droop length, or getting larger tires.
+There are much better alternatives and options, however, like shaving off (not literally) protrusions from the undercarriage that includes clocking Transfer Case horizontal, a well designed skid plate, increasing droop length, or getting larger tires.
 You combine all these and you have great off-road performance as well as on-road manners and amazing stance and looks.

 Or keep your spring lift kit and reclock axle perches AND inner knuckles.